variantstudios/wisdomwaysacupuncture.com/_posts/2017-03-03-menopause--hot-flashes-do-you-see-yourself-in-these-patients.md

 This patient is similar to patient #1, in that it was a problem with her body processing its fluids.
 In this case though her fluids were being held IN too much -- as evidenced by the edema -- as opposed to leaking out too much like in the first case.
 She was never thirsty because her body always felt water logged and already had too many pooled fluids in it.
 Because her fluids were stuck as edema they weren’t able to perform their function of cooling her body, and she would get hot flashes.

 Interestingly enough, although she had a ton of fluids available to produce sweat, since it was locked up in her tissues, she also would not sweat much during hot flashes.
+In fact it was this inability to sweat that was involved in her fluids being stuck in her tissues.
 It would be a mistake to conclude that she has fluids/yin deficiency like the last patient, and trying to nourish her yin/fluids would just make everything worse.

 Again, by ignoring the menopause as a “cause” for her hot flashes, I instead focused on restoring her body’s ability to absorb its fluids so they would leave her tissues and be accessible elsewhere.
 Suddenly, she started having a normal thirst and sweat, her edema went away, and yes her hot flashes were dramatically improved as well.